Blog & Recipes

 Let’s Talk About Meat + Why I Started Eating It Again

 As much as we would like to believe that there is a perfect diet that will benefit every single person on the planet – health-wise, ecologically, and spiritually – without exception, this just isn’t the case.
 Literally every “body” is different.
-We all have a different set of nutrient requirements, for genetic, environmental, physiological, and other reasons.
+We all have a

 How to Hold Space for BOTH Self-Love and Self-Improvement